paypal/paypal-checkout-components/README.md

 transaction and create an express-checkout token, and to finalize the transaction once your customer has approved the payment.

 1. You call `ppxo.PayPalButton.render` to invoke PayPal Checkout
-2. We call your `getToken` function, when we need you to call the PayPal REST API to create a payment token
+2. We call your `generatePaymentToken` function, when we need you to call the PayPal REST API to create a payment token
 3. You call your server side, which calls [Payment Create](https://developer.paypal.com/docs/api/payments/#payment_create) to create a payment token
 4. When you get the token, you pass it back to us using `callback(null, token)`;
 5. We take the buyer through the PayPal Checkout flow to authorize the transaction